 There was a hint that something like this was coming down the line last week from Facebook.
 In reality, it came as no surprise to me.
 For you see, these companies exist to make money, not for the sole pleasure of hosting images of your shoes or fingernails.
 Yes, I know these have run amuck on IG and no doubt, if it weren’t for them we wouldn’t have awesome parodies like this one.
 But in the end, Zuck paid $740 million in cash and stock (would have been over $1 billion but Facebook went public and the stock price tanked before the deal was finalized) for one reason.
 And no, it wasn’t to make it easier for you to add a retro filter of your duck face selfie and humblebrag about being backstage at a Justin Bieber concert.
 It was to solidify Facebook’s mobile photo marketshare.
 And, make money (OK, that’s two).

-Now that Instagram has a solid user base and has become an integral part of some 100 million users, it was time to change the game.
+Now that Instagram has a solid user base and has become an integral part of some 100 million users, it was time to change the game, to update the hosting servers not some shitty ipage hosting.
 Most noticeably in the new terms of service made public today.
 And this is where the conversation starts to take a weird turn.
 No surprise there.

 What IS surprising for me though is the reactions from notable leaders in the photo community like Allen Murabayashi of Photoshelter (much respect) and Chase Jarvis (respect).
 I wonder if they will still feel the same way next week?

 As for me?
 I don’t think Instagram will see me deleting my account anytime soon.
 I will however, start watermarking my images BEFORE uploading!
 As someone who makes a living from images and intellectual property, I will be keeping a very keen eye on the situation.